-It could be concluded that utilization of 46 kg N fed-1 as Urea in combination with 7 t FYM fed-1 is more favorable, most efficient way for rice production under the present experimental conditions for increase rice grain yield.
-However, to produce the organic rice without reduction in grain yield, utilization of 7 tons FYM fed-1 plus 400 gm.
-Cerialen could to be applied.
+It could be concluded that utilization of 46 kg N fed-1 as Urea in combination with 7 t FYM fed-1 is more favorable, most efficient and best economically way for rice production under the present experimental conditions for increase rice grain yield and maintain the soil fertility.

+However to produce the organic rice without reduction in grain yield, utilization of 7 tons FYM fed-1 plus 400 gm Cerialen have to be applied.